Mahesh-SB/Low-Level-Design/Design-Pattern/Memento Pattern.md

-# Memento : Creational Pattern
+# Memento : Behavioral Pattern
 The Memento Pattern solves the problem of saving and restoring the internal state of an object without violating its encapsulation.

 ## 🔧 Problem It Solves